logzio/logz-docs/_source/user-guide/kibana/index.md

   : Time-limited view of your search query

   Cognitive Insights
-  : If we notice patterns or anomalies in your logs, we'll highlight them with Cognitive Insights
+  : If Logz.io notices patterns or anomalies in your logs, it will notify you with Cognitive Insights

   Document table
   : A text view of the results of your search query